shakacode/react_on_rails/README.md

   # For server rendering.
 This can be set to false so that server side messages are discarded.
   config.replay_console = true # Default is true.
 Be cautious about turning this off. config.logging_on_server = true # Default is true.
-Logs server rendering messags to Rails.logger.info end
+Logs server rendering messags to Rails.logger.info

+  # Settings for the pool of renderers:
+  config.server_renderer_pool_size  ||= 1  # ExecJS doesn't allow more than one on MRI
+  config.server_renderer_timeout    ||= 20 # seconds
+end
 ```

+You can configure your pool of JS virtual machines and specify where it should load code:

+- On MRI, use `therubyracer` for the best performance (see [discussion](https://github.com/reactjs/react-rails/pull/290))
+- On MRI, you'll get a deadlock with `pool_size` > 1
+- If you're using JRuby, you can increase `pool_size` to have real multi-threaded rendering.

 # Try it out in the simple sample app
 Contributions and pull requests welcome!